Chris was born and educated in Queensland and has significant company directorship

 Sigrid has cultivated a very positive and productive network in the retirement village industry and is currently serving as a member of the Property Council’s Western Australian Retirement Living Board.

-Bob Bunney is a Project Director at OP Properties, specialising in the retirement and aged care sectors.
-Over the past 22 years, Bob has held senior positions, as a developer and operator within both sectors, as well as a range of board positions for various industry bodies.
+Bob Bunney is the Operations Manager at Village Solutions Australia, specialising in the retirement and aged care sectors.
+Over the past 24 years, Bob has held senior positions, as a developer and operator within both sectors, as well as a range of board positions for various industry bodies.
 These positions have provided him with a diverse range of experience and knowledge about the retirement and aged care sectors both within WA and nationally.

 During this time he held the position of National President of Retirement Villages Australia Ltd from 2004 to 2006 and successfully negotiated with Commonwealth and State governments, achieving positive outcomes in respect of the GST FREE treatment of serviced apartments and the provision of rates rebates for seniors in retirement villages in WA.